ckosmic/CoverArt/README.md

 ## Known Issues

-- Chroma colors are not currently supported
+- Chroma light colors are not currently supported
-- Additive light color can sometimes appear incorrect in some environments